lucialchen/self-customizing-ui/README.md

-# ReFrontend
+# Self Customizing UI

-This is a self-customizing UI project that dynamically re-styles itself based on user prompts.
-It uses OpenAI's API to generate CSS styles.
+This AI-powered UI transforms in real-time based on what you tell it, making interface customization as simple as typing a request.
+Leveraging OpenAI's API, users can effortlessly customize colors, layouts, and styling elements through simple text prompts or predefined theme options.
+Just describe what you want--whether using the quick-access theme buttons or typing custom requests—and watch your interface magically reshape itself to match your vision!

 ## Features
 - Dynamically update themes and styles based on user input.